- Sort By Use

 On its own, citrulline also plays a role in the urea cycle.
 This cycle, which occurs in the liver and kidneys, is primarily involved with removing ammonia from your blood in the form of urea.

 Research also shows that citrulline may increase nitric oxide levels.
 Nitric oxide is a molecular compound that is primarily involved in helping cells transmit signals, allowing for intercellular communication.
 Nitric oxide also plays a role in circulation, further contributing to citrulline’s other potential effects on blood flow.
 Studies also show nitric oxide has a role in regulating activities in essentially all your organs.
-Nitric oxide may help to promote cardiovascular health and improve your immune system.
+Nitric oxide may help to promote cardiovascular health and support your immune system.

 Nitric oxide is most popular among athletes for its potential muscle-building benefits.
 The increased blood flow may contribute to quicker muscle recovery and growth while delivering more nutrients to muscle tissue.
 A preliminary study on cyclists suggests that nitric oxide may improve endurance and promote longer, harder workouts by combating lactic acid buildup, the main cause of muscle fatigue during intense training exercises.